FairfieldTekLLC/Hocr/README.md

 Internally, Hocr uses Tesseract, GhostScript, iTextSharp and the HtmlAgilityPack.
 Please check the licensing for each nuget to make sure you are in compliance.

+This library IS THREADSAFE so you can process multiple PDF's at the same time in different threads, you do not need to process them one at a time.

 ## Use Hocr!

 Example Usage: